Rexicon226/Rexicon226/README.md

 Private project (for reasons), but still potentially notable is:

-- Vortan, A Glider Flight Controller written in C++ for the Tegra 20 SoC
+- Vortan, A Glider Flight Computer written in C++ for the Tegra 20 SoC

 Contact:
 - Discord: `@telaxion`